carlisia/mcp-factcheck/DESIGN.md

 1. **False Negatives**: The system claimed "rate limit is not mentioned in the spec" when the spec actually states "Both parties SHOULD implement rate limiting"
 2. **Context Loss**: Short claims like "MCP enforces X" couldn't find spec sections saying "implementations should enforce X"
 3. **Compound Claims**: Bullet points with multiple claims (e.g., "enforces ACLs, rate limits, and provenance") needed to be split for accurate validation
+   - **Solution**: Implemented compound claim decomposition that splits "X and Y" into separate subclaims for independent validation

 ### Chunking Strategy